jimthomasedu/jimthomasedu.github.io/_pages/cv.md

 ### Visiting scientist (Sep - Nov 2017)
 * Center for Nonlinear Studies, Los Alamos National Lab, New Mexico

+### Ph.D in Mathematics and Atmosphere Ocean Science (Oct 2017)
+* Courant Institute of Mathematical Sciences, New York University, New York

 <!-- Education
 -